julien-sobczak/blog/_posts/2016-10-12-the-mind-map-book--how-to-use-radiant-thinking-to-maximize-your-brain's-untapped-potential.md

 ---
 layout: post-read
-title: "The Mind Map Book: How to Use Radiant Thinking to Maximize Your Brain's Untapped Potential"
+title: "Book Review: The Mind Map Book: How to Use Radiant Thinking to Maximize Your Brain's Untapped Potential"
 shortTitle: The Mind Map Book
 author: Julien Sobczak
 date: '2016-10-12'